robertne13/ps-microphone/README.md

             heading = 340, -- heading from created boxzone
-            minZ = 127.86, --minZ from the created boxzone maxZ = 131.86, -- maxZ from the created boxzone data = {
-                range = 50.0 -- range for the voice at that particular boxzone }
+            minZ = 127.86, --minZ from the created boxzone maxZ = 131.86, -- maxZ from the created boxzone range = 50.0 -- range for the voice at that particular boxzone

         }
     }
 }